-Today, many users deploy Alluxio in analytics or AI platform to provide unified data access while transparently caching the relevant data for accelerated data IO.
+Today, many users deploy Alluxio in analytics or AI platforms to provide unified data access while transparently caching the relevant data for accelerated data IO.
 No matter the computation framework being used, Alluxio can provide the abstraction on files, directories, and objects in a logical “Alluxio File System”.

 What’s Alluxio Structured Data Management